Ingalls Shipbuilding: Products

 Ingalls' primary product has been naval ships and naval projects for Egypt, Israel, and Venezuela.
-In the 1940s, Ingalls attempted to enter the diesel locomotive market.
+In the 1940s, Ingalls attempted to enter the diesel-electric locomotive market.
 They cataloged an extensive product line, but only one example, known as the model 4-S, was produced.
 It was sold to the Gulf, Mobile & Ohio Railroad.
 Ingalls also manufactured covered hopper railroad cars in the early 1980s, producing around 4,000 units, primarily for the lease market via North American Car.